Trustworthy Accountability Group (TAG)

 Take Down Policy

-In the event that an ad should appear against content deemed inappropriate, upon written notice Playbuzz will strive to conduct an investigation, a mitigation plan and if deemed necessary, removal, within 24 hours of notice but not later than 2 business days of such written notice.
+In the event that an ad should appear against content deemed inappropriate, upon written notice Playbuzz will strive to conduct an investigation, a mitigation plan and if deemed necessary, removal, within 24 hours of notice but not later than 2 business days of such written notice, or within the timescales in agreed terms and conditions.